ONSdigital/ons-template/docs/teams/eq.md

 # Documentation:
 1. Maintain an up-to-date and comprehensive README.md file.
 1. Include a LICENCE file, which should be one of MIT or OGL.
+(Implements 4.4)

 # Issue and Pull Request Guidelines
 1. Issue Templates: Provide templates for different types of issues (e.g., bug report, feature request).